williamwight/MediaEdgeTimelines/ABufferStateandaPause.md

 | --- | --- | --- | --- | --- |
 | 9 | The user closes the app without watching the content to the end | 29 | 17 | `/sessionEnd?configId=<datastreamID>` |

-The user closes the app.
-Send `sessionEnd` to the Media Edge API to signal that the session should be closed immediately, with no further processing.
+The user closes the app. `sessionEnd` is sent to the Media Edge API to signal that the session should be closed immediately, with no further processing.

 ```json
 {